These five riders achieved fame for their deeds on and off the track, and I’d like to pay my respects.

 Roberts represented Yamaha for the duration of his 13-year-long professional racing career, and advocated heavily for stricter safety standards in racing while doing so.
 Today, he owns his own motorcycle company and racing team.

-For 18 years, London-born Barry Sheene graced the world of motorcycle racing with his lucky number seven and his quirky pre-race rituals (I’m referring, of course, to his tendency to smoke through a hole he drilled into his helmet before many of his races).
+For 18 years, London-born Barry Sheene graced the world of motorcycle racing with his lucky number seven and his quirky pre-race rituals (before many of his races, he used to smoke through a hole he drilled into his helmet).

 Just two short years after beginning his competitive motorcycle racing career in 1968, Sheene went on to become the British 125cc champion; he was 20 years old at the time and raced a 1967 Suzuki RT67 (which helped him secure his first Grand Prix victory later on).